The Convex Manifesto

 Sustainability

-Convex will provide efficient and sustainable systems for value exchange for all humanity.
+Convex provides efficient and sustainable systems for all humanity

 The system of value exchange must be ecologically responsible, supporting economic activity without unnecessary waste or environmental costs.
 It is unacceptable that many of our current systems of value exchange produce massive waste, with the costs primarily borne by innocent third parties and future generations.